ShayanTalaei/StorySage/docs/design.md

 Responsible for:

 - Updating the session notes
-- Updating the memory bank
+- Updating the memory and question bank
 - Proposing follow up questions

 Tools:

 - `update_memory_bank`: Update the memory bank with the new information
+- `add_historical_question`: Add a historical question to the question bank
 - `update_session_note`: Update the session notes with the new information
+- `add_interview_question`: Add a follow-up interview question to the session notes
 - `recall`: Recall memories from memory bank to help decide whether to ask a follow-up question and what to ask
-- `decide_followups`: Decide whether to ask follow up questions to the user and what to ask
-- `add_interview_question`: Add a follow-up interview question to the session notes

 #### Biography Writing Team